FlyingSamson/SpaceMouseTool/README.md

 State of development
 ---
 ### Currently implemented
-* Free movement (translation and rotation) of the camera around the current rotation center using a free orbit (constraint orbit might follow in the future, but is currently not in progress.
+* Free movement (translation and rotation) of the camera around the current rotation center using a free orbit.
+* Rotation of camera around the current rotation center using a constrained orbit as already implemented in Cura using standard mouse interaction.
+* To switch between free and constrained movement go to `Extensions`&rarr;`Space Mouse Tool` and click on `Toggle free/constrained orbit`.
 * The same rotation center as when rotating with the mouse is used.
 Especially when `center selected model` is activated in Cura the camera will rotate around that model.
 * `Top`, `Right`, `Front` buttons of the space mouse work as expected, i.e. they move the camera to top, right, or front view, respectively.
 * Additionally when holding down `Shift` either on the space mouse (if it has such a key) or on the keyboard while hitting `Top`, `Right`, or `Front`, the corresponding other side is shown, i.e. the camera moves to bottom, left or rear view.